 Ask seasoned boaters and they will admit that very few lucky captains have won the dangerous games of ego with hostile waves and rough winds.
 You must be wise and err on the side of caution.
 If you are the team leader of the boating team, you must remember that the safety of the group depends on you.
 First, you must study the day’s weather forecasts and make a reasoned decision as to whether you think it would be safer to hit the waters.
 Secondly, apply your own senses in deciding whether to delay of redirect your trip.

 Do not underestimate the level of mischief that might result out of a few bottles of beer on your boat.
 History reminds us that many accidents at sea have often been occasioned by drunken captains or sailors.
 We also know of cases where drunken boaters have fallen off their vessels to the unforgiving depths of the sea with tragic consequences.
 As a matter of caution, do not go boating with a raucous band of drunken people.
 Even if you intend to mark a special occasion at sea, always schedule the drinking session after the trip.

 5. Carry prescribed medication for seasickness.

 Nothing spoils the fun of boating more than strong and recurring bouts of seasickness.
 The problem is that many first-time boaters may not know that they are susceptible to the problem.
 In fact, seasickness tends to be particularly disturbing and messy for children, pregnant women and people with ear problems.
-Apart from the snacks, you pack before the trip, ask your chemist for enough supply of recommended medicine for motion sickness.
+Apart from the snacks, you pack before the trip, ask your chemist for enough supply of recommended medicine and accessories for motion sickness while fishing.